Bidirectional recurrent imputation and abundance estimation of LULC classes with MODIS multispectral time series and geo-topographic and climatic data: Conclusions

 \section{Conclusions}

-In this work, we introduced and made publicly available Andalusia-MSMTU dataset, a new DL-ready dataset to explore BSU approaches on multispectral time series data.
+In this work, we introduced and made publicly available Andalusia-MSMTU dataset, a new DL-ready dataset to explore SU approaches on MS time series data.
 Furthermore, we introduced ancillary information to improve the spectral unmixing performance consisting on two geographic, two topographic and five climatic variables.
-Our experiments show that the use of multispectral time series data for LULC abundance estimation achieves good results, which can be further improved by including ancillary information.
+Our experiments show that the use of MS time series data for LULC abundance estimation achieves good results, which are further improved by including ancillary information.

 For future work, we would like to explore taking advantage of spatial autocorrelation between neighbouring pixels, which provides useful information for the spectral unmixing task \cite{shi2014incorporating}, by arranging the MODIS pixels in images and using a Convolutional-LTSM network with a BRITS-like approach to deal with missing values.
-Moreover, given the recent availability of higher spatial resolution sensors like Sentinel-2, data fusion between MODIS long-term data and Sentinel-2 higher resolution data is another avenue to explore to improve spectral unmixing performance.
+Moreover, given the recent availability of higher spatial resolution sensors like Sentinel-2, data fusion between MODIS long-term data and Sentinel-2 higher resolution data is another avenue to improve spectral unmixing performance.
 Finally, since common DL-based models lack physical interpretation and it is sometimes important in the context of spectral unmixing, an effort to make DL-based methods physically aware is worthwhile.